substratusai/kubeai/docs/blog/posts/llm-load-balancing-at-scale-chwbl.md

 An effective load balancing strategy for LLM serving should satisfy the following criteria:

-**Maximize Cache Utilization:** Route requests with common prefixes to vLLM replicas with hot caches.
+**Maximize cache utilization:** Route requests with common prefixes to vLLM replicas with hot caches.

-**Adapt to Replica Changes:** Minimize cache shuffling as replicas come and go.
+**Adapt to replica changes:** Minimize cache shuffling as replicas come and go.

-**Avoid Uneven Load Distribution:** Prevent any single replica from becoming overloaded.
+**Avoid hotspots:** Prevent any single replica from becoming overloaded.

+**Account for LoRA adapters:** Prefix caches for different adapters should be considered distinct.

+**Avoid client-side requirements:** Common client libraries should be usable out of the box.

+## 3. Sticky Sessions?

+Load balancing across stateful backends is not a new problem.
+We considered sticky sessions, the go-to for stateful load balancing.
+In a ChatGPT-like scenario, cookies could be used to reliably map users to active threads.
+However many agentic systems are not browser based, leaving client IP as the primary out-of-the-box source for client identification.
+Client-IP is typically unreliable for determining the end-client (NAT, dynamic IPs).
+To make matters worse, a single agentic program typically simulates N logical agents - i.e. multiple concurrent multi-turn conversations.

+## 4. The Algorithm

-The Consistent Hashing with Bounded Loads (CHWBL) algorithm inherently addresses these challenges, making it a compelling choice for LLM load balancing.
+The Consistent Hashing with Bounded Loads (CHWBL) algorithm inherently addresses the above challenges, making it a compelling choice for LLM load balancing.
+It has a proven track record being employed at-scale in cache-sensitive use cases such as video serving.

-## 3. Proposed Approach: CHWBL

 The CHWBL algorithm extends traditional consistent hashing by incorporating load bounds, ensuring that no individual replica receives more than its fair share of requests.
 This approach not only preserves cache affinity but also prevents the overloading of any single server, thereby optimizing overall system performance.

 ![CHWBL algorithm diagram](../../diagrams/chwbl.excalidraw.png)

-## 4. Implementation
+## 5. Implementation

 We integrated the CHWBL routing strategy into the <a href="https://github.com/substratusai/kubeai" target="_blank">KubeAI project</a> under the PrefixHash configuration.
 This strategy functions as follows: